 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
-The Board of Directors is responsible for allocating resources and assessing performance of the operating segments and accordingly is identified as the chief operating decision maker.
+Managing Director is responsible for allocating resources and assessing performance of the operating segments and accordingly is identified as the chief operating decision maker.